In-cell charts are awesome.

 They are easy to create and simple to use.

-I have a mark sheet of students & I want to add a bar in the performance cell next to the marks.
+Here you have a mark sheet of students and you need to add a bar in the performance cell next to the marks column.

 Here are the steps.